sr-murthy/continuedfractions/docs/sources/exploring-continued-fractions.rst

    >>> tuple(cf.remainders)
    ((0: ContinuedFraction(649, 200)), (1, ContinuedFraction(200, 49)), (2, ContinuedFraction(49, 4)), (3, ContinuedFraction(4, 1)))

-As with convergents the result is a generator of an enumerated sequence, as it allows the caller to define a more appropriate static data structure to store all the remainders, if required.
+As with convergents the result is a generator of an enumerated sequence of :py:class:`~continuedfractions.continuedfraction.ContinuedFraction` instances, as it allows the caller to define a more appropriate static data structure to store all the remainders, if required.

 .. code:: python